Mariners vs. Yankees Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Ty France and others are available when the New York Yankees host the Seattle Mariners at Yankee Stadium on Tuesday (at 7:05 PM ET).
+Those looking to place a player prop wager can find odds for Ty France, Gleyber Torres and others in the Seattle Mariners-New York Yankees matchup at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!